 — Matthew 26:47-50 NLT

 Betrayed by a friend.

 Unfortunately, betrayal in God's family did not end with Judas.
 Betrayal by a Christian friend and confidant didn't stop when the moisture from Judas' kiss on Jesus' cheek dried.
-Unfortunately, betrayal in what is supposed to be a place of safety and spiritual nurture didn't end when Judas hung himself.
+Unfortunately, betrayal in what is supposed to be a place of safety and spiritual nurture didn't end when Judas hanged himself.

 Have you been betrayed by someone you thought was a friend in Christ?
 Have you been undercut by someone who was supposed to be a loyal confidant?
-Have you been wounded in what is supposed to be a place of spiritual safety?
+Have you been wounded in what was supposed to be a place of spiritual safety?